lramsey/product-recommender/README.md

 **productClustersMap**

 An object that takes a product as a key.
 The corresponding value would be the index one can use in the productClusters array to find the group of products most similar to the input product.

+**customerMatrix**

+A nested array that describes how relatively far away each of the customers are from each other.
+Each row shows how close a particular customer is to all the other customers.
+Each index in the inner array compares how close that customer is to the customer referenced in the outer array index.
+A value of -1 will occur if the inner array customer and outer array customer are the same.
+A value of 0 will be assigned to the inner index customer closest to the outer index customer.
+A value of 1 wil be assigned to the outer customer farthest from the inner customer.
+All other customers will be scaled between 0 and 1 based on their relative distance.

+**productMatrix**

+Like the customerMatrix above, except here the nested array structure concerns itself with how far away the products are from each other.

 **customerClusters**